 The Green Party of England and Wales promotes the policies of ecological sustainability, a fairer more stable economy, a more equal society, a higher standard of democracy and accountability of politicians to the communities they serve, and social justice on the global level as well as in our own country.

 The first Greens on the London Assembly were elected in 2000.
-Jenny Jones AM has been deputy mayor of London, and is the Green Party's candidate for London Mayor 2012 - see her campaign website here.
-Jenny is also a member of the Metropolitan Police Authority.
+Jenny Jones AM has been deputy mayor of London, and was the Green Party's candidate for London Mayor 2012.
 In recent years Darren Johnson AM has held the post of chair of the Assembly.

 The first UK Greens in the European Parliament were elected in 1999 and re-elected with increased vote-shares in 2004 and 2009.
 The 2009 Green Party vote-share in the UK was up by about 40% compared with the previous Euro-election, and the UK Greens narrowly missed trebling their number of MEP seats from 2 to 6.

 Party leader Caroline Lucas became the first Green MP in the 2010 general election.

 Within the Green Party, several organised groups campaign on specific issues.
 Visit their websites to find out more:

 Green politics is a new and radical kind of politics guided by these core principles: